The Best Things to do in Idyllwild, CA (+ Tips for Your Visit)

 Do You Need an Adventure Pass in Idyllwild?

-If you’re planning on doing some hiking in Idyllwild, there’s a good chance you’ll need to get an Adventure Pass.
-Idyllwild is located in the San Bernardino National Forest, where some recreation areas require you to display a National Forest Adventure Pass in your parked car to show you paid the fee.
-Currently, a day pass costs $5, and an annual pass costs $30.
+If you’re planning on hiking in Idyllwild, there’s a good chance you’ll need to get an Adventure Pass.
+Idyllwild is located in the San Bernardino National Forest, where some recreation areas require you to display an Adventure Pass in your parked car to show you paid the fee.
+A day pass costs $5, and an annual pass costs $30.
+Refer to the website for the recreation area or trail you are visiting to find out if a pass is required.
+Also note that some trails also require a free hiking permit.

-Where to Buy an Adventure Pass in Idyllwild
+Where Can You Buy an Adventure Pass in Idyllwild?

 When is the Best Time to Visit Idyllwild?